anonymous-username-for-research/replication-package-tracing-optimization-performance-modeling/readme.md

 Contains the trace data collected for each program.
 For each program we have:
 - **vanilla**: Only the baseline information about the program's execution time for each input.
 It doesn't involve any tracing.
 - **analysis**: The trace data which has been captured with full tracing enabled.
 It consist of 2500 executions (i.e., for each input).
 - **optimized**: The trace data after applying the pruning algorithms.
-There are 333 executions (i.e., for each input) for each pruning method (i.e., entropy, cv, etc.).
+There are 333 executions (i.e., for each input) for each pruning method (i.e., entropy, CoV, etc.).
 - **regression**: Same as optimized, the collected trace data for each input and each pruning method.
 However, a performance regression was injected for each input.

 You can find the trace data for each program in the [trace-data](trace-data/) directory.